Conducting Your Auction

 In essence, we undertake the job of transforming your facility from a production environment into an industrial store.
 About four to six weeks before the auction, we begin preparing your site.
 We pay careful attention to this step, because it’s important to help maximize the value of your assets.

-During this preparation, our setup crew will sort through your assets and group like items together into lots, move small machinery, equipment and accessories into a logical auction order, clean the machines and facility, tag the items for auction, and catalog and photograph each auction item.
+During this preparation, our setup crew will sort through your assets and group like items together into lots, move small machinery, equipment, and accessories into logical groupings, clean the machines and facility, tag the items for auction, and catalog and photograph each auction item.

 Our field supervisors are full-time professionals; most have been with our company for many years and have prepared hundreds of auction sites for sale.
 Each field supervisor has complete authority over the assigned jobsite.
 They order supplies, arrange and supervise labor and work closely with each client to produce the best possible sale environment.
 Our crews work with your staff to ensure that we as well as any visitors comply with company policies and adhere to safety standards.
 We always recognize that we are a guest in your facility.

-Our crew will also be responsible for a public inspection of the assets one day before the auction.
-This inspection gives potential buyers the opportunity to see the machines operate (by your staff or with your permission only) and fully inspect any equipment they plan to buy.
+Our crew will also be responsible for a public inspection of the assets one or two days before the auction.
+This inspection period gives potential buyers the opportunity to see the machines operate (by your staff or with your permission only) and fully inspect any equipment they plan to buy.

-After the sold equipment is removed, our staff will manage and assist in leaving your facility in an orderly fashion.
+After the sold equipment is removed, our staff will manage and assist in leaving your facility in an orderly businesslike manner.